apache/streampipes/README.md

 It comes with a rich graphical user interface targeted at non-technical users and provides the following features:

-* Quickly connect >20 industrial data sources and protocols such as OPC-UA, PLCs, MQTT, REST, Pulsar, Kafka and others
+* Quickly connect >20 industrial protocols such as OPC-UA, PLCs, MQTT, REST, Pulsar, Kafka and others.
-* Create data harmonization and analytics pipelines using > 100 algorithms and many data sinks to forward data to third-party systems
+* Create data harmonization and analytics pipelines using > 100 algorithms and data sinks to forward data to third-party systems.
 * Use the data explorer to visually explore historical data with many widgets tailored for time-series data.
 * A live dashboard to display real-time data from data sources and pipelines, e.g., for shopfloor monitoring.

-StreamPipes is highly extensible and includes a Java and Python (currently in development phase) SDK to create new pipeline elements and adapters.
+StreamPipes is highly extensible and includes a Java SDK to create new pipeline elements and adapters.
+Python support is available in an early development stage - stay tuned!
 Pipeline elements are standalone microservices that can run anywhere - centrally on your server or close at the edge.
 You want to employ your own machine learning model on live data?